Finding Hidden 401(k) Fees in Participant Disclosure Notices

 - Direct fees – these fees can be paid from either 1) plan assets or 2) a corporate bank account.
 They are highly transparent.
 Their dollar amount must be explicitly reported in invoices in DOL-mandated fee disclosures and participant statements.

 - Indirect fees – these fees are paid by plan investments.
 They lack the transparency of direct fees.
 Their dollar amount can be buried in the fund expense ratios of fee disclosures, and not appear at all in participant statements.
 The two most common forms are revenue sharing and variable annuity “wrap” fees.

 Due to their lack of transparency, indirect administration fees are often called “hidden fees.”

 Each year, the DOL requires every 401(k) plan to distribute an annual fee notice to plan participants.
 This notice consists of two parts:

 - An explanation of the plan-level and individual-level fees that might be deducted from a participant’s account and

 - A comparative chart that lists each plan investment fund – including past performance information, expense ratio, shareholder fees, and trade restrictions (if applicable).

-The results of the NARPP study are not surprising when you know the annual fee notice is not required to disclose indirect fees.
-After all, many 401(k) providers only charge indirect fees today.
+The results of the NARPP study are not surprising when you know this notice is not required to disclose the dollar amount of indirect fees.

 Even though indirect fees are not disclosed in annual fee notices, it’s still possible – though not particularly easy - to uncover their amount by using the comparative chart as a starting point.
 To do so, you’d take the following steps for each fund in your account with a balance: